JulianAnalytics/Football/README.md

-A shot map using RStudio for all of Mo Salah´s shots in the 2019/20 season.
+A shot map using RStudio for Mo Salah´s shots in the 2019/20 season.

 A half-pitch is plotted before seperating shots into outcome (goal, missed, saved) by colour and body part (head, left, right) by shape.